There are a couple of posts on this site that underpin all the others. You can think of them as the foundations on which everything else is built.

 I write this blog using the simplest English possible.

-If I was focused on making money from the blog, that’s what I do.
 But once you start down that road, it becomes about ego / money and no longer about clarifying things for as many people as possible.

 Simplicity in food